mgastner/cartogram-cpp/README.md

 Cartogram generator in C++

-This program uses the Fast Flow-based method developed by Michael T. Gastner, Vivien Seguy, and Pratyush More.
+This program uses the fast flow-based method developed by Michael T. Gastner, Vivien Seguy, and Pratyush More.
 For more information, you may refer to the following [paper](https://www.pnas.org/content/115/10/E2156):

 Gastner MT, Seguy V, More P. _Fast flow-based algorithm for creating density-equalizing map projections_.
 Proc Natl Acad Sci USA 115(10):E2156–E2164 (2018). <https://doi.org/10.1073/pnas.0400280101>